 and let her works bring her praise at the city gate.”

 King Lemuel remembers what his mother taught him.
-And what did she tell him: honor your future wife not for her physical appearance, but for what she does and publicly praise her, let everybody know what a wonderful woman she is.
+And what did she tell him: honor your future wife not for her physical appearance, but for what she does.
+Praise her in public; let everybody know what a wonderful woman she is.